-processors The number of processors to use, or NULL to automatically detect and use all
+processors The number of processors to use, or NULL to automatically detect and use all x The matrix of non-negative values that best explains the observed values given by b.

 The input b can be either a matrix or a vector of numerics.
 If it is a matrix then it is assumed that each column contains a set of observations, and the output x will have the same number of columns.
 This allows multiple NNLS problems using the same A matrix to be solved simultaneously, and greatly accelerates computation relative to solving each sequentially.